LawrenciaNunanaAgbovi/webdevelopment-alumniconnect/README.md

 7.For 10% extra credit, include a "service" layer and unit and integration test cases: see "node-examples/modular-best-practice" for example (NOTE: if you plan on doing this, let me know so when I come around the class to check on your work, we can discuss expectations)

+1. A person cannot view users/opportunities unless they are logged in or sign-up
+2. A role (user) can not view admin panel.
+Only when their role is admin
+3. Only admin can approve new users and opportunities.
+4. When a new user is approved it adds to users database and when an opportunity is approved it adds to opportunities

+Users and admins will be able to add opportunities.
+Only Admins will be able to approve opportunities.